Aaron Wildig: Gloucester City

+Cardiff Met

+In summer 2026 he joined Cardiff Met.

 International career

 Despite being born in England, Wildig instead chose to play for Wales and represented the Under-16 side.
 It was later discovered, however, that Wildig did not qualify for Wales as his only Welsh relative is a great-great-great-grandfather and the international ruling on familial linkage only allows qualification through a parent or grandparent.